 Grey, the speaker, and Rivers and Vaughn were all included in Queen Margaret’s curse, a fact they recall on their way to their execution.
 These men, Queen Elizabeth’s brothers, were included in the curse because they helped the Yorks overthrow King Henry VI.
 Their deaths show the actualization of Margaret’s curse—her words

 I had an Edward till a Richard killed him; I had a husband till a Richard killed him.
 Thou hadst an Edward till a Richard killed him; Thou hadst a Richard till a Richard killed him.
 (Act 4, Scene 4, lines 42–45)

 As Queen Elizabeth and the Duchess of York learn of the deaths of the young princes, Queen Margaret belittles their grief.
 She feels that her own loss feels greater because she has carried her pain for longer.
 Her words, however, indicate that the women have far more commonalities than differences.
 Her words also demonstrate how women, who were forced to define themselves through their relationships to the men in their families, possessed little power over their own identities and destinies.

 Thy woes will make them sharp and pierce like mine.
-(Act IV, Scene iv, line 125)
+(Act 4, Scene 4, line 125)